-Our share register will initially be kept by American Stock Transfer & Trust Company, LLC., which acts as transfer agent and registrar.
+Our share register is currently kept by American Stock Transfer & Trust Company, LLC., which acts as transfer agent and registrar.
 The share register reflects only record owners of our shares.
 Swiss law does not recognize fractional share interests.

 COMPARISON OF SWISS LAW AND DELAWARE LAW